Partner and Head of the Employment Team

 What others say about me

-Chambers Guide to the Legal Profession 2010 states “Clients enthuse that he is incredibly aware of our business needs and provides excellent pragmatic and commercially aware advice.”
+Chambers Guide to the Legal Profession has described Tony as “Clients enthuse that he is incredibly aware of our business needs and provides excellent pragmatic and commercially aware advice.”

 In my spare time …

 I work as a taxi driver for the children!